Centro de Conservación de Santa Ana: History

 One of them, Lorne Ross Ashley, was left with a part of the farm which was later known as Finca Lornessa.
 Mister Lorne and his wife continued to agricultural vocation, so they kept cattle, producing eggs, cultivated plots of maize, beans, vegetables and fruit trees.

 The CCSA was partly donated by Mr. Lorne Ross the Costa Rican government in 1975 to build the National Zoo and the rest of the property was acquired for the same purpose in 1976.
 In 1993 the mission of this institution defined as conservation of national, historical and natural heritage.

 In 1976, the Lornessa estate was divided into several parts, some of them were bought by the state, and another was donated by Ross spouses in order to preserve the natural and cultural heritage of the place.
 The desire of the couple to preserve and disseminate this heritage is being fulfilled thanks to the actions of Fundazoo, body site administrator.

 In the following decades, various species of flora and fauna originating from various parts of the country, in order to promote the concept of conservation of tropical habitat were introduced.

-Because of its major expansion and pleasant climate, for many years appeared attempts to build on its premises a zoo, but none materialized until in 1994 the property was to be administered by the PFundación Pro Zoológicos, and since these lands took the course conservationist who now characterizes it.
+Because of its major expansion and pleasant climate, for many years appeared attempts to build on its premises a zoo, but none materialised until in 1994 the property was to be administered by the Fundación Pro Zoológicos.

-Since the beginning of the century, the CCSA through Fundazoo devotes part of its activity to research, captive breeding of species of tropical flora and fauna, environmental education, conservation and rehabilitation of habitat and recreation ecotourism.
+Since the beginning of the century, the CCSA through Fundazoo devoted part of its activity to research, captive breeding of species of tropical flora and fauna, environmental education, conservation and rehabilitation of habitat and recreation ecotourism.

 Attractions

-Conservation Center of Santa Ana has an area of approximately 140 acres.
-It is divided into patches of forest regeneration, nature trails and Aramides Uruca, the Historical Agricultural Museum, a germinating, two forest nurseries, a circuit wild animal enclosures, a garden of cactus and succulents; the prompt opening of a butterfly and a garden of palm projects.
+Conservation Center of Santa Ana had an area of approximately 140 acres.
+It was divided into patches of forest regeneration, nature trails and Aramides Uruca, the Historical Agricultural Museum, a germinating, two forest nurseries, a circuit wild animal enclosures, a garden of cactus and succulents; the prompt opening of a butterfly and a garden of palm projects.

-His most valuable infrastructure is the house of adobe, masonry, sugar cane and tiled roof, declared National Historical Heritage, which is over 250 years old, consisting of a main room, a bedroom, an area of cupboards and batteries, a kitchen and a chapel that served as the first church of Santa Ana in 1850.
+Its most valuable infrastructure was the house of adobe, masonry, sugar cane and tiled roof, declared National Historical Heritage, which is over 250 years old, consisted of a main room, a bedroom, an area of cupboards and batteries, a kitchen and a chapel that served as the first church of Santa Ana in 1850.

-Beside her the Historical Agricultural Museum, which consists of an old mill with crops and domestic animals typical of the Central Valley is located.
+Beside the Historical Agricultural Museum, which consisted of an old mill with crops and domestic animals typical of the Central Valley is located.
 Near the ruins of a tarball benefit of coffee are.